Buzzwole Raid Guide – Best Counters, Weakness, CP & Strategy

 Normal vs Shiny Buzzwole

-• Red body changes to dark purple / magenta tone
+• Red shifts into a darker purple / magenta tone

 Key Visual Differences